khalandarsihan/CNN-malaria-image-recognition/README.md

 - resize_and_normalize_images: Resizes images and normalizes pixel values.
 - check_missing_data: Checks for any missing data in the dataset.
 - validate_images: Identifies and handles corrupt images in the dataset.

+### model_utils.py
+- extract_labels_predictions: Extracts actual images, labels, and predicted labels from a tf.data.Dataset using a trained model.
+- eval_visualize_performance: Evaluates the model's performance and visualizes key metrics including confusion matrix, accuracy, precision, recall, and F1 score.
+- show_actuals_predictions: Visualizes sample images with their actual and predicted labels.
+- plot_training_history: Plots training and validation accuracy and loss from the model training history.

+### Optimization of CNN Model Training
+The cnn-model_training.ipynb notebook has been optimized to use the new utility functions.
+Please check the updated notebook for the improved workflow and ensure that the changes work as expected.

 ## Contributing